matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 And so the second thing here is a multimethod saying that for this particular style of data, this data has to be ordered.

-Once I have written specs like this, I can explore the domain
+Once I have written specs like this, I can explore the domain.

 [Time 0:36:04]